 When she came to the College, Carly Harward wanted to study theatre and communication.
 She thought she had given up dance.
 Still, she took a dance class just to maintain her activity level.
-Through the support of her professor, she rediscovered why she’s so passionate about dance.
+With the support of her professor, she rediscovered why she’s so passionate about dance.
 It all just rolled forward from there.

 For a course in dance history, Carly focused her research on Martha Graham and her use of Greek mythology in choreography.
 “It was really interesting to see what everyone in the class chose to research.
 One friend – a theatre and dance double major – wrote about how costumes and lighting effects in dance have changed over the years.
 It’s great that we were given the freedom to come up with our own focus because dance is such a broad topic.
 You can study so many different facets of it.”